Feminism in South Korea: Women after South Korean independence

-This worn-out paradigm had suddenly been challenged due to sudden modernization of society.
-With vast economic growth through rapid industrialization and modernization, the role of men and women took a new aspect.
-With advent of democracy and capitalism, women started to do work in public space, participated in political activity which their suffrage was legitimized in the 1948 Constitution, and gained more opportunity to pursue higher education including college and university degree of education.
-However, cultural growth does not coincide well as the economic growth.
+Initially after gaining independence, the nation suffered significant political and economic chaos, but in the 1960s the rapid economic growth of Korea caused traditional views of gender to be challenged.
+With vast economic growth through rapid industrialization and modernization, the roles of men and women had to be redefined.
+With the advent of democracy and capitalism, women started to do work in public spaces, participated in political activity (once their suffrage was legitimized in the 1948 Constitution), and gained more opportunities to pursue higher education including college and university degrees.